Quiche with leeks and bacon

 salt, pepper, nutmeg, espelette pepper (opt)

 Preheat the oven to 180C, convection heat.
-Butter and line a baking sheet, prick the bottom with a fork.
+Butter and flour a baking sheet, sred the dough, prick the bottom with a fork.
 Blind bake for 20 to 30 minutes.

-Slice the leeks rather thinly (~1 cm slices) and cook in a pan, covered, stirring occasionally, ~15 minutes with enough butter and a good pinch of salt.
+Slice the leeks rather thinly (~1 cm slices) and cook in a pan, covered, stirring occasionally, ~15 minutes with enough butter, a good pinch of salt and a little water or white wine.
 Reserve.

 In a frying pan, brown the bacon, add to the leeks and mix.